hrvthzslt/personal-site/content/posts/serving-markdown-files-with-flask.md

     └── test_load_file.py
 ```

 Blueprint holds one blueprint, which is the meat of the application.
-It is not necessary; in this case, I have only one, but I really like how blueprints organize Flask's building blocks.
-I like nice things; sue me.
+It is not necessary, in this case, I have only one, but I really like how blueprints organize Flask's building blocks.
+I like nice things, sue me.

 I created modules for **action**, **domain**, and **responder**, and defined the routes in the **blueprint** module.
 If you're unfamiliar with this pattern, I could explain it, or I could say: `request -> action -> domain -> action -> responder -> response`.
 This is possibly the worst explanation ever, but I hope you get the idea.